Did you know?

 Entry is free for National Trust members, charges apply to other visitors.

 We're sorry, but no photography is allowed.
+Visitor details will be recorded for security purposes.

 Most of our places run the Gift Aid on Entry scheme at their admission points.
 Under this scheme, if you're not a member you have the choice of two entry tickets: